2024-05-07

 - In Burp Suite, go to the Proxy tab.

-- Click Proxy Settings.
+- Click on Proxy Settings.

 - Click import/export CA certificate.